DogeDan/Auto-PDF-Watermark-Remover/README.md

 ## Limitations

+- Does not support black-and-white/grayscale watermarks; use other approaches (e.g., content-level editing, binarization/threshold tools).
 - This tool is best for simple colored or semi-transparent watermarks.
 It may not work well for:
   - Vector watermarks embedded in the PDF content stream
   - Watermarks blended with background textures or gradients